-Listen to God daily.
+Listen to God daily through reading the Bible.

 Morning by morning, God awakens me… Intimate and consistent, there is something very personal about these words.
 The Spirit can whisper gently, like a mother’s touch to awaken a sleeping child.
 We may expect burning bush experiences, but most often God speaks quietly through His word.

-Consistency makes a difference.
+Consistency makes a difference in hearing God.